Farre-lab/syntenyPlotteR/README.md

 * fileformat - format for saving the image i.e. png or pdf, parameter use: fileformat = "pdf" (the default value is "png")
 * colours - colours to assign to the bands between ideograms in a concatenated string of chromosome IDs with assigned colour values which can be found with R colour Pallette, paramter use: colours = c("1" = "red", "2" = "blue", "3" = "green","4" = "orange", "5" = "purple","X" = "grey") if no colours are assigned default values will be used but colours MUST be assigned to all chromosomes
+* w -  The width of the image created can be changed by using: w = 5.5
+* h -  The height of the image created can be changed by using: h = 10

 ### Example code using data files in data folder